Serbian Americans: History

 One of the first Serb immigrants to the United States was the settler George Fisher, who arrived in Philadelphia in 1815, fought in the Texan Revolution, and became a judge in California.
 Another notable early Serb in America was Basil Rosevic, who founded a shipping company, the Trans-Oceanic Ship Lines, around the year 1800.
 In the early 1800s, many Serbs immigrated to New Orleans seeking employment.
 In 1841, Serbs founded the Greek Orthodox parish with Greek immigrants in New Orleans, further solidifying their presence in the region.

 Serbian Americans fought in the American Civil War, primarily on the side of the Confederacy, as most Serbs living in America at the time were in Louisiana and Mississippi.
-Several Confederate military units were formed by Serbian and Croatian immigrants in Louisiana, such as the Cognevich Company (named for Stjepan Konjevic, who immigrated to Louisiana in the 1830s), and the First and Second Slavonian Rifles.
-At least 400 Serbs fought in these three units during the Civil War.
+Several Confederate military units were formed by Serbian and Croatian immigrants in Louisiana, such as the Cognevich Company (named for Stjepan Konjeviç, who immigrated to Louisiana in the 1830s), and the First and Second Slavonian Rifles.
+At least 400 South Slavs fought in these three units during the Civil War.
 Several other known Serb soldiers in the Civil War came from Alabama and Florida, specifically from Pensacola.